Actual-Chat/actual-chat/docs/Tasks.md

 - General:
   - New "Modal with tabs" - Andrey, you can start working on this somewhere in /test/
+  - Email digest (once per day):
+    - The updates you've missed
+    - Summary on your chat updates (list of chats & authors who posted there)
+    - Summary on your activities (chats you wrote to, messages sent, the amount of time saved by talking, etc.)
   - Custom chat & account IDs (actual.chat/u/xxx URLs, + similar ones for chats - should be aliases requiring no redirect)
   - Add open graph tags for /chat/xxx & u/xxx URLs
   - Application tab: move Server/WASM mode there